nhsconnect/gpconnect-messaging/pages/senddocument/senddocument_fedcon_trigger.md

 Where specific actions are required at the registered practice as a result of the encounter, the federated practice clinician will follow existing business processes.

+## Defining whether message should be sent ##

+Irrespective of the means of triggering message creation, the first step the sending system must perform is to ascertain whether a message must be sent to the registered practice.

+The message sender performs the following steps to ascertain whether a message should be sent to the registered practice:

+1. If the patient registration type of the patient record at the appointment hosting practice is Regular (GMS/PMS) then no further action is required.
+(I.e. the registered practice care record is already up-to-date)
+2. Perform a PDS lookup of the patient to determine the ODS code of the registered practice of the patient.
+3. The system at the appointment hosting practice determines whether the registered practice is in the same federation as the hosting organisation ODS code using the local federation definition.
+If this check passes, the message is sent.

+Steps 2 and 3 are required as should the message not be destined for another practice in the federation, MESH mailbox configuration at the target practice would cause any message to be undeliverable.
+MESH will be [configured to allow message flow](integration_mesh.html#configurating-mesh-to-enable-message-flow) for this use case only within a federation boundary.